 Environmental regulations in many countries have increased dramatically since the first generation of supersonic jets, and the public’s awareness of how important it is to reduce emissions has risen.
 On top of that, the output of emissions is directly tied to the consumption of fuel.
 More efficient aircraft which pollute less are also a lot cheaper to fly – an equation which determined the incredible rise in efficiency (and size) in the last generation of aircraft engines.

-So, can companies which promise to make aviation faster also deliver on their promise to make it more environmentally friendly?
-Only time will tell
+So, can companies promising to accelerate aviation also deliver on their promise to make it more eco-friendly?
+Time will certainly be the judge.